 ‘I received a frantic call from a lady-in-waiting asking what had happened to it,’ he says.
 ‘At first I thought it was a friend playing a joke but when they asked me to get it to Windsor, I jumped to it.’

 Nick knows as well as any other warrant holder that it’s essential not to step out of line.
 Every five years warrants are reviewed and they can be discontinued or cancelled.
 ‘As a hallmark of quality, it makes us continually assess how we conduct our business,’ Nick says.
 ‘But it can only be a good thing to be kept on your toes.’

-Update: Rigby & Peller held the Royal Warrant for underwear since 1960 – until this year when the brand’s director exposed her work with the Queen in her book ‘Storm in a D Cup’, and the Royal Warrant was subsequently cancelled.
+Update: Rigby & Peller held the Royal Warrant for underwear since 1960 – until 2018 when the brand’s director exposed her work with the Queen in her book ‘Storm in a D Cup’, and the Royal Warrant was subsequently cancelled.